alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-08-23-rule-on-shaking-with-both-hands.md

 ---
+date: 2024-08-23
+hijri: Safar 19, 1446 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The ruling on shaking with both hands"
-hijri: "Safar 19, 1446 AH"
-date: 2024-08-23
-source: "Fatawa Islamiyah 8/217"
-category: [fatwas]
-summary: "As for shaking with both of his hands, we are not aware of anything in that regard, rather, it should not be done."
+mass_edited: true
 muftis:
   shaykh:
   - name: Permanent Committee
     url: /biography/alifta
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 8/217
+summary: As for shaking with both of his hands, we are not aware of anything in that regard, rather, it should not be done.
+title: The ruling on shaking with both hands
 ---

 ### Question: